Tehhs/notebook/README.md

 * check db/sound level of yt video before playing it so it doesn't burst my ear drums
 * dbd video analyze
 * webgl shaders, examples at https://webgl-shaders.com/
 * emulate a calculator processor or something
+* Laser gun to kill flys?